Russian Institute of Theatre Arts: Twentieth century

 In 1902, the school moved into the antique Soldatenkov Family building at Maly Kislovsky, where it has been located since.
 On 24 October 1903 "The Charter of Musical-Drama School of the Moscow Philharmonic Society under the protection of Her Imperial Highness Princess Elisaveta Fedorovna" was approved.
 According to the Charter, the School was a department of the Ministry of Internal Affairs.

-The acclaimed masters of Russian Musical culture as Rodolph Erlikh, Serge Koussevitsky and Erdely taught at the school.
-The graduates of the school at that time were composer Vasily Kalinnikov and a great Russian opera singer Leonid Sobinov.
-The tradition of drama classes to finish training by performance was also acquired by musical classes where opera performances were staged, and also programs of a student's symphonic orchestra.
-Skill of young musicians has allowed to act accompanied by this orchestra of Pablo de Sarasate, to Sergei Rachmaninoff, Leonid Sobinov, Feodor Chaliapin, Anton Arensky, and others.

 Since the Revolution in Russia of 1917, the Musical-Drama School has undergone a number of reorganization and changes of names caused by reforms in the state education system.
 In August 1922, the school was renamed the State Institute of Musical Drama and was joined with Vsevolod Meyerhold's State Theatrical Workshops.
 This association received the name of State Institute of Theatrical Art – GITIS.
 The official date of its formation was 17 September 1922.
-According to the original plan GITIS was meant to unite three major branches of theatrical arts: drama, opera and choreography.